LeftFieldAdam/countdown/README.md

   CSS
   - `App.css` should clean-up its unused styles (`.App-logo`, `.App-link`)
   - `Countdown.css (Line 2)`: `padding-right: 10px;` makes it so the content appears to be off-center (there's an extra 10px of whitespace on the right) of the countdown
+  - The numbers should be monospaced, and/or use `font-variant-numeric: tabular-nums;`

   JS
   - `Countdown.jsx` does a good job of extracting logic into well-named helper functions
   - using `clearInterval()` to clear `this.interval` in `componentWillUnmount()` is good!
   - `Countdown.jsx (Line 37)`: `timeLeft.millisec` is never used, and should be removed
   - `Countdown.jsx (Line 77)`: could destructure `this.state` to be more explicit about what data is required
+  - The countdown doesn't render years, even though they're calculted in `calculateCountdown()`.

   React
   - `App.js (Line 2)`: `Countdown.css` should be imported in `Countdown.jsx`, not in `App.js`
+  - The one test is currently failing.

 **Spice it up:** Let's be honest, this countdown could be a whole lot more exciting.